MalekMansour/Killer-Invasion/websites.md

 19. SexDollPlayground (You can buy Dolls that ressemble people you know)
 20. 9 Eyes (9 eyes opened, looking around, if the player clicks in the right order and closes all the eyes, he can access the website.)
 21. Spankers: (Page that sells vapes, cigarettes, weed, bongs, etc).
-22. 50/50 (when you press play, u will have a 50% of seeing a good image and 50% of seeing a gore image.)
+22. 50/50: (when you press play, u will have a 50% of seeing a good image and 50% of seeing a gore image.)
-23. Radio Station (Songs)
+23. Concrete Radio: Radio Station (Songs).
 24. Online Casino (Gambling website with blackjack & roulette)
 25. Spider Shop (You can buy different sorts of spiders)
 26. The Beast (To enter, you need to find the code that is hidden somewhere random on another website)